 - Physical health and fitness.

 - Facts about drugs, alcohol and drugs and the risks

 associated with them.

 - Basic first aid.

 - Changes to the adolescent body.

 We focus our Wellbeing curriculum around the following 5 areas of Wellbeing:

-Within Well-Being Wednesdays, we will be covering the 5 areas of Well-Being:
+Within Well-Being , we cover the 5 areas of Well-Being:

 Connect – Feeling close to, and valued by, other people is a fundamental human need and one that contributes to functioning well in the world.
 Teach children to connect with each other; ask someone how they are.
 Connect with your feelings.
 Take a genuine interest in other peoples Well-Being.
 Connect with local businesses, care homes, nurseries, other settings, secondary schools.